Seal Viewing Seasons

 Northern elephant seals come ashore during the spring and summer months to shed their outer layer of skin and fur.
 This “molting” process takes from four to six weeks per animal as they rest along the beaches.
 Female and juvenile seals molt from May through June and older males from July through August.

 During the “Molting Season,” the Wildlife Viewing Area within the Natural Preserve is open for self-guided hiking by Visitor Permit only.
-Self-guided walks to view elephant seals are available Thursday through Monday.
-The seal viewing area is closed Tuesday-Wednesday.
+Self-guided walks to view elephant seals are available daily.
 Free permits are required to visit the preserve.
 Obtain your free Visitor Permit daily from the entrance station, between 8:30 am and 3:30 p.m.
 No reservations are required and no Guided Walks are offered.
 Visitors must exit the Natural Preserve by 5 p.m., which is earlier than the general park's closing hour of sunset.
 Please plan to arrive early enough to obtain a permit and make the three to four mile hike before 5 p.m.
 Most groups require about two and a half to three hours to make the round-trip hike.

 By summer’s end, most elephant seals have returned to sea to feed.
 Small numbers of one to three year old juveniles haul out on remote beaches as part of their early development.